 8. Where can I find a quote for the index?

 Quotes for the China BioPharma Index can be found each day under the symbol "LCHINA" on the Bloomberg Professional service, Thomson Reuters Eikon, www.LoncarIndex.com, and other financial data providers.
 Furthermore, quotes, returns, historical prices, and constituent weightings will all be updated daily on www.LoncarIndex.com.

 9. Who calculates the daily return of the index?

 The daily price and return of the China BioPharma Index (LCHINA) is independently calculated each day by Indxx, LLC.
 Indxx, LLC is a professional index development, calculation, analytics, and research provider.

 10. Why China BioPharma?

 We believe that China’s biopharma industry is on the cusp of a global revolution as regional companies develop innovative new medicines that will benefit patients both at home and abroad.
 Consumer demographics, regulatory reform, and the high quality of science being conducted by Chinese companies are all converging together in a positive way.
-However, before today there was no global way to quantify and track the progress of this.
-A couple of China healthcare indexes exist, but they include areas outside of biopharma and also miss the innovators that are listed on Nasdaq.
+However, before our index, we believe there was no global way to quantify and track the progress of this.
 These are some of the most important companies in the space.
 A precise and comprehensive index is needed that follows China biopharma innovators whether they are listed in the region or in the United States.
 Our index is designed to be a global standard benchmark used by financial markets to quantify and track this exciting story going forward.

 11. How do I contact you with further questions?